Lispehol/pizza_website_loginPHP/README.md

 # pizza_website_loginPHP
 This is simple website using php and mySQL.
-The script is edited from a teaching tool for PHP newbies and is not meant to be used in production environments.
+I've edited the script from a teaching tool for PHP newbies as an excercise related to my studies while familiarizing myself with php and it is not meant to be used in production environments.
+The code may contain errors or bad practises.

+There is some info about .php files, I'll add later the rest:

 config.php - This script contains the database connection details.
 Edit this file to specify your own database's connection details.